 - Lastly, to access your files, you can follow the instructions above on how to connect to the Samba server as they are the same!

-For the OMV, we barely touched on its capabilities!
+For our OMV installation, we’ve barely touched on its capabilities!
 Similar to many NAS servers, you can add data protection with RAID, mirror drives, etc. To get the most of OMV, you can check their wiki at OpenMediaVault Wiki!

 Annnnd we are done!
 You have just set up a Raspberry Pi NAS using OMV.